andraugust/andraugust.github.io/thermo-2.md

 Reversible processes are quasistatic and frictionless, where quasistatic means that change is so slow the system and environment are arbitrarily close to equilibrium at all times.
 Of course in the limit of true reversibility the process is so slow that it doesn't happen, which is what makes this an idealization.
 As we'll see, if a system and environment can be returned to their initial state without producing entropy then the process is reversible.

-## Energy

-There are a few mechanisms through which thermodynamic systems can gain or lose energy.
-From the previous post on statistical thermodynamics, the general change in internal energy of a system (assuming constant particle number) is given by

-$$
-dU = T\ dS - P\ dV
-$$

-The first term, $$T\ dS$$, is the heat transfer into the system.
-Heat is defined as energy transferred due to a temperature gradient.
-It's important to note that substances don't "have" heat, they only absorb or dissipate it, which is why heat is sometimes described as thermal energy in _transit_.
-Heat is a mechanism of energy transfer and not a property of a substance.
-Heat is an inexact differential:

-$$
-\delta Q = T\ dS
-$$

-The second term, $$-P\ dV$$, is the mechanical work done _on_ the system (hence the negative sign), and it too is an inexact differential:

-$$
-\delta W = -P\ dV
-$$

-Note that the sum of these two inexact differentials is an exact one.

 ## Heat Capacity